EvanHerman/timeline-express/readme.txt

 = 1.0.4 =
 * Chinese language translation now included (zh_CN) - thanks goes to <a href="http://www.vahichen.com" target="_blank">Vahi Chen</a>
-* Removed some un-necessary styles (timeline title/content font-size+font-family declerations)
+* Removed some un-necessary styles (timeline title/content font-size+font-family declarations)

 = 1.0.3 =
 * Included new function to retain formatting in the announcement excerpt in the timeline (`te_wp_trim_words_retain_formatting()`)